Accessibility statement

 Biography

-Adwoa Parker (née Hughes-Morley) is an NIHR Advanced Fellow and Assistant Professor.
+Adwoa Parker (née Hughes-Morley) is an NIHR Advanced Fellow and Associate Professor.
 She leads the Trial Forge Studies Within A Trial (SWAT) Centre, which is focused on improving the efficiency of trials using ‘Studies Within A Trial’ (SWATs), which are self-contained studies embedded within an ongoing trial that aim to establish evidence to improve the management and delivery of trials.

 Adwoa’s Advanced Fellowship, ‘IMPLEMENT SWATs’, funded from 2022-2032, aims to use implementation science and SWATs to improve evidence-informed participant recruitment and retention in trials.